What-Are-the-Mistakes-to-Avoid-When-Extending-Your-Home

 Avoiding Rework and Cost Overruns

 Choosing the wrong contractor company can lead to poor workmanship, which may result in rework and cost overruns.
-A reputable construction contractor company with experience in house extension projects will ensure that the work is done right the first time, helping you avoid costly mistakes.
+A reputable construction company with experience in house extension projects will ensure that the work is done right the first time, helping you avoid costly mistakes.

 Staying on Schedule